 Back in September, I shared my Midwest Industries chassis project.
 As a 10/22-based Charger build, it was a fun project.
 I even went through the trouble of having the 10″ KIDD steel .920″ barrel threaded.
 That helped a bit with the AR theme.
 As much as I liked it though, it was quite heavy for a Charger.
 So I started rounding up parts for a rifle build using the same receiver and chassis.
-I ended up with an A*B Arms Urban Sniper Stock X™ out back, and a 20″ WhistlePigGunBarrelCo barrel up front.
-Then I swapped the grip, and topped it with a spare scope I had.
+I ended up with an A*B Arms Urban Sniper Stock X™ out back, and a 20″ WhistlePigGunBarrelCo barrel up front. **Note that WhistlePig is now known as Acculite22.com.** Then I swapped the grip, and topped it with a spare scope I had.
 The result is shown below.

 Externally, this is the same Tactical Innovations Elite22D receiver.
 I had to use their detachable rail model because the integrated rail version interferes with the handguard.
 It’s got a Tactical Innovations/Pike Arms match bolt, charging handle, and v-block.
 TandemKross KrossPins hold the Ruger BX trigger group in place.
 I’m using their bolt buffer and bolt release as well.